 The breed was given the name Skif-Thai-Don or Skif-Thai-Toy-Don in the 1990s and is registered in a few Russian cat associations.
 It is renamed ‘Toybob’ by WCF judge and feline book author Dr. Olga S. Mironova in 1994.

-Toybobs gain their Championship Level in a few Russian cat associations since 2010, but only after the breed is genetically tested in 2016 to reveal they are not related to any existing bobtail breeds with the same genetic mutation, the bred receives its first international Championship Status with WCF in January 2017 followed by another Championship Status with Cat Fanciers’ Federation (CFF) in 2018.
+Toybobs gained their Championship Level in a few Russian cat associations in 2010.
+After the breed was genetically tested in 2016 to reveal they are not related to any existing bobtail breeds with the same genetic mutation, the breed received its first international Championship Status with WCF in January 2017 followed by another Championship Status with Cat Fanciers’ Federation (CFF) in 2018.
 Toybobs also acquire the Preliminary New Breed status by TICA in 2017 and 2019 the non-competitive Miscellaneous Class level with CFA, working towards championship level advancement.

 The Toybob is a small, cuddly, charming, and playful cat but not as active as other breeds.
-Loving, social, intelligent, and affectionate cats, the Toybob likes to follow you everywhere you go and supervise everything you do.
-Plus they are making every cat lovers’ wishes come true by remaining forever kitten-sized!
+Loving, social, intelligent, and affectionate cat, the Toybob likes to follow you everywhere you go and supervise everything you do.
+Plus they are making every cat lover’s wishes come true by remaining forever kitten-sized!